Sanmo-Labs/rumpty-docs/docs/settings/ssh-keys.md

 # SSH Keys

 SSH keys are injected into new virtual machines so you can open a shell without passwords.
-Manage them under **Settings → SSH Keys**.
+Keys are scoped to a workspace: manage them under **Settings → SSH keys** in the sidebar of the workspace they belong to.
+Adding and deleting keys requires a workspace role that can manage secrets.

 ## Add an SSH key

 1. Enter a **Key name** (e.g. `MacBook Pro`, `Framework laptop`, `CI deploy key`)
 2. Paste your **Public key** (e.g. `ssh-ed25519 AAAA...`)
-3. Click **+ Add key**
+3. Click **Add key**

 The key is saved and available to select when creating a VM.